shivathapaa/Nepali-Date-Picker/README.md

 ## Types/Features

-The library provides a basic set of types/features for working with date picker:
+This library provides variery of features for working with date picker.
+It is not only limited to date picker but many utilities that serves its purpose with extended support for date and time.
+Some of them are listed below:

 - `CustomCalendar` - Calendar which represents both English and Nepali dates.
 - `NepaliMonthCalendar` - Nepali Month Calendar which consists of the month details.
 - `NepaliDateLocale` - To control language, dateFormat, weekDayName, and monthName.
 - `NepaliDatePickerLang` - Set of supported language (English & Nepali for now).
-- `NepaliDateConverter` - Provides utilities for date conversions (english to nepali and vice versa), get formatted date(6) and many more.
+- `NepaliDateConverter` - Provides utilities for date conversions (english to nepali and vice versa), get formatted date(6), get time, get date-time in ISO 8601 format, calculate days in between two date, and many more.
 - `rememberNepaliDatePickerState()` - To read, write, and manage state of the date picker.
 - `NepaliSelectableDates` - To control selectable dates i.e. enable/disable certain dates.
 - `NepaliDatePickerColors` - Takes `Material3` ?: **Material** colors by **default**.
 All the colors it uses are taken from your app colors if you've defined Material colors in your project.
 Also, there's always `.copy()` to modify the color.